 If your ex faces a financial crisis (such as losing his job), he can appeal to the courts to modify his child support order to lower his payments.

 It Could Happen at Any Time

 What’s important to realize is that child support payments rely entirely on your ex-spouse.
-You cannot control whether he loses his job, gets injured, or simply decides to stop writing your child support check.
+You cannot control whether they lose their job, get injured, or simply decide to stop writing your child support check.
 Even after years of consistent payments, that check could stop coming for any number of reasons.

-That is why it is critical that you put yourself into a strong enough financial position so that you can still survive even if the payments stop coming.
+That is why it is critical that you put yourself into a strong enough financial position so that you can still survive even if your spouse doesn’t fulfill their child support obligation.
 If that means making big changes, such as deciding not to keep your house after divorce or going back to work, you must be willing to make these hard decisions.
-Do not rely on your ex-husband exclusively to keep you and your children financially afloat, or you could find yourself floundering!
+Do not rely on your ex exclusively to keep you and your children financially afloat, or you could find yourself floundering!